Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: U-spin analysis

 However, one may note that not all the RMEs are independent.
 In the limit of exact U-spin \cite{Soni:2006vi}, the RMEs ${\cal A}^{p,h}_{nD}$, with $n\in\{0,\textstyle\frac12,1\}$, are related:

 rendering the $D$-label irrelevant.

-The heavy quark symmetry, and the absence of large nonfactorisable contributions, imply a certain hierarchy among the moduli of the helicity amplitudes, reflecting the hierarchy among the RMEs~\cite{Beneke:2006hg}:
+The heavy quark symmetry, and the absence of large nonfactorisable contributions, imply a certain hierarchy among the moduli of the helicity amplitudes, which is in turn reflected in the hierarchy among the RMEs~\cite{Beneke:2006hg}:

 It should be noted that Eq.\ (\ref{hierarchy}) is a joint consequence of the $(V-A)$ structure of the weak interaction as well as the assumption of naive factorisation being a good approximation.
-In other words, we assume nonfactorisable contributions to the amplitudes to be subdominant.
+As stressed before, we assume nonfactorisable contributions to the amplitudes to be subdominant.
 Under this assumption, the matrix elements of the four-fermi operators in $\mathcal{H}_{\rm eff}$ are sought to be approximated by products of two current matrix elements.
 In other words, the helicity amplitudes $A_h^{V_1V_2}$ for the decay $B\to V_1V_2$ are proportional to

 Using the form factors defined in Appendix~\ref{app}, we obtain

 where The transverse amplitudes $A_{\pm}^{V_1V_2}$ are suppressed by a factor of $m_{V_2}/m_B$ relative to the longitudinal amplitude $A_0^{V_1V_2}$.
 Moreover, in the heavy-quark limit, the vector and axial-vector contributions to $\mff_+^{B\to V_2}(0)$ cancel due to an exact form-factor relation~\cite{Beneke:2006hg}.
 This suppression pattern leads to Eq.\ (\ref{hierarchy}).